 (Follow these instructions for making an appointment with advisor Kate Sechler.)

-Keep your eyes on your email.
+Keep your eyes on your UAlbany email.
 The advising office will send out messages about events, deadlines, workshops, lectures, or book clubs, or advisement for advance registration, among other relevant information.

 Journalism majors have faculty mentors assigned by the advising office.
-Faculty mentors will be with students through their careers as English or Journalism majors.
+Faculty mentors will be with students through their careers as Journalism majors.
 Faculty mentors are a resource for students, and hopefully students will develop relationships with their mentors over the course of time.
 A mentor does not replace academic advising, but offers a place within the department to talk about careers, graduate schools, foci within the major, or other information about the department and our courses.
 Students should strive to see their faculty mentors at least once per academic year, in addition to their advising session every semester.

-You can be advised even if there is a "hold" on your account.
+- You can be advised even if there is a "hold" on your account.
 Do not wait until the hold is resolved to be advised.

-Students who may not return the following semester should also be advised.
+- Students who may not return the following semester should also be advised.
 It is better to have a plan you don't use, than not have one when you need it.

-Fill in any forms you need to have evaluated or signed as completely as possible prior to your arrival.
+- Fill in any forms you need to have evaluated or signed as completely as possible prior to your arrival.

-Seniors are restricted from taking 100 level courses.
+- Seniors are restricted from taking 100 level courses.
 Be sure you have completed your general education and 100 level requirements before you have earned 88 credits.

-If you plan on taking courses outside of the University or abroad it is important to have your courses evaluated before you sign up and pay your fees to be sure the course/s will come into your major or count toward a requirement or credits.
+- If you plan on taking courses outside of the University or abroad it is important to have your courses evaluated before you sign up and pay your fees to be sure the course/s will come into your major or count toward a requirement or credits.